Gold Quest-Files and Domains

 Here are some other ones you might want to be aware of, especially in creating multimedia projects.

-.mp3 and .mp4
+.mp3 and mp4

 .jpg or .jpeg

-Click here to learn more about domains, why they were created, and identify some different ones (.com, .us, .biz, .gov).
+View the video from Lifewire-What is a Domain Name? to learn more about domains, why they were created, and identify some different ones (.com, .us, .biz, .gov).
 As you read through the information, identify which ones might be the most reliable for specific kinds of information.

 Visit GoDaddy.com and make up a possible domain name for yourself to see if it would be available for you to purchase if you wanted to start your own business.
 Explore other options besides .com.

-Class Discussion about Domains:
+4. Class Discussion or Reflections about Domains:

 Tell which domain you think would have the most reliable information and why: .com, .jobs, .me, or .gov.